lologalvez/ad-catalog-tc/README.md

 Every sprint was the starting point for the next.
 In each sprint not only new features were added, but also changes in regards o software design and directory structure.

 I decided to consider the Ad Catalog the aggregate of this application.
 I tried to apply a Unit Of Work pattern for this entity and its repository.
-Persistence its done on every change to the entity, but can be approach in different ways if performance is an issue.
+Persistence its done on every change to the entity, but this can be approached in different ways if performance is an issue.

 I also tried to design the application following the principles of Hexagonal Architecture.